rferstl/CSharp.Rop.Generic.Result/README.md

 4. working with Result<Maybe<T>> is difficult.

-Therefore we have tried to merge the types Result<T> and Maybe<T> to create a three-track railway type.
+Therefore we have tried to merge the types Result&lt;T&gt; and Maybe&lt;T&gt; to create a three-track railway type.

 In C# every function has 3 possible results, a valid object/value, null or an exception.
 The return of null is still often used in existing code, e.g. to signal: Not found.